Vignesh-Durairaj/World-Of-Front-End/README.md

   * testing out new elements in `HTML5` that are used in documents/forms like *Articles* and *Apart*.

 * Then started practicising `JavaScript`
-  * Started with basic scripting and with introduction to `ECMA6Script`
+  * Started with basic scripting and with introduction to `ECMA6Script`.
-  * Started practising a little bit with `JQuery` API for javascripting
+  * Started practising a little bit with `JQuery` API for javascripting.